Staying Safe: Guidelines for 2021

 The CCCTS board of directors encourages members to consider leading and/or participating in Hub & Spokes and Tours in the coming year.
-Until a reliable vaccine is available and the risk of contagion is significantly reduced, however, we will need to include COVID-19 precautions that will generally scale down the size of the groups and social gatherings and make food and lodging arrangements safer.
+Until a sufficient percentage of the population is vaccinated and the risk of contagion is significantly reduced, however, we will need to include COVID-19 precautions that will generally scale down the size of the groups and social gatherings and make food and lodging arrangements safer.
 The CCCTS Board of Directors is strongly recommending full vaccination for all participants on Tours and Hub and Spokes as soon as it is available.
 This message will be regularly communicated to members via group emails and Newsbrief articles.

-We have developed the following guidelines for Club Tours and Hub & Spoke activities to apply, assuming that the pandemic conditions are similar to those of the summer of 2020.
+We have developed the following guidelines for Club Tours and Hub & Spoke activities to apply according to current provincial health authority orders.
 The guidelines may sound restrictive in some aspects, but it is our belief that they need not totally detract from an enjoyable and rewarding tour or H&S experience.

 Given that the state of the pandemic is constantly changing, we anticipate our guidelines will also require further updating as we go forward to reflect current conditions and the directions of both the provincial Public Health Agency for the province in which a specific Club Ride will occur and of the Public Health Agency of Canada.